metrorailings/OwlBlog/content/posts/postseason-review-titans.md

 Yes, sufficiently so.
 After benching their franchise quarterback for a burn-out from Miami, one would be forgiven for thinking the Titans were done for the season.
 Instead, their fortunes swung upward - the team found renewed life with a quarterback that wasn't afraid to lob the ball into smaller, riskier windows.

-Their goal-line stand against the Chargers in Tannehill's first game as a starter, their surprise wins over the Chiefs and Colts, their respectable performances even in defeat...all these things point to a team that's not short on resilience.
+Their goal-line stand against the Chargers in Tannehill's first game as a starter, their surprise wins over the Chiefs and Colts, their respectable performances even in defeat...all these things point to a team that's not short on resolve.

 ***